wkon621/Pandas/README.md

 # Pandas
-A brief example of data wrangling using pandas package.
-New to GitHub and cannot stop learning !
+A brief example of data wrangling using pandas package.\n New to GitHub and cannot stop learning !